ko3ak81/CORStester/README.md

 Make sure to provide a valid image URL in the `url` query parameter.
 The server does not perform any validation on the provided URL.

----

-Feel free to customize the README file based on your specific requirements and add any additional information that you think would be helpful for users of your CORS test server.